 Beverly entered the counseling field after a 20 year career in banking and investments.
 She earned her undergraduate degree in Psychology from Agnes Scott College and her master’s and specialist degree in Counseling from Georgia State University.
 Prior to joining MARR in March of 2007, she worked at the Gwinnett County Detention Center counseling inmates.
 She began her career at MARR as an Assessment Counselor and moved to the Women’s Recovery Center as the Family Counselor in February of 2008.

 Patrice began her career in 1995 working with adolescents as a mental health technician for the Deveraux Center of Georgia.
 In 1996, she went on to pursue a master’s degree in Counseling from Georgia State University and has since worked in a variety of capacities related to counseling and addiction treatment.
 Her background includes individual, group, and family counseling, facilitating parenting education groups, conducting research, developing professional presentations for local and national conferences, and providing training and supervision to interning students and other clinicians.

 Susan Paa, LCSW

 Susan earned her master’s degree in Social Work with an emphasis on children and families from the University of Texas at Arlington.
 Prior to earning her master’s degree, she interned at a recovery program for homeless individuals.
-Susan has worked in the areas of early childhood intervention, foster care, and adoption.
-Through working with parents, who had substance abuse issues, and their children, Susan developed a passion for individuals seeking recovery and their families.
+Susan has worked in the areas of early childhood intervention, foster care and adoption.
+Through working with parents who had substance abuse issues and their children, Susan developed a passion for individuals seeking recovery and their families.
 Susan joined MARR as an admissions coordinator in 2009.
 In 2015, she became the Director of Admissions.